 I liked the litter picking because we got to go outside.
 I liked going in the truck because we could learn about how the rubbish gets taken away.
 I learnt that juice cartons cannot be recycled.
 (Florence 3B)

-We did some litter picking.
-There was a big truck.
-It sucks up rubbish.
 They had a balcony and loads of pictures in the truck.
 I liked it a lot.
 We played a game if it is recyclable or not.
 (Isabella 3C)

 My favourite bit was going into the truck and looking around.
 My favourite bit about the truck was the pictures of the wall because it told us how rubbish gets recycled.
 In the truck there was a balcony where all the rubbish gets collected.
 At the assembly the people from the council told us how to put litter in the bin because an animal could chew on it or suffocate.
 (Inaaya 3B)